ukarroum/ykarroum-blog/blog/_posts/2022-05-30-true-cost-list.md

 What about inserting in the middle of the list ?
 ------------------------------------------------

-We measured the slowness factor in the use case where both data structures have the same theorical complexity, but what about when the list is suposed to clearly win ?
-Let see what hapens if we try to insert in the middle of the data structure.
+We measured the performance differences in the use case where both data structures have the same theoretical complexity, but what about when the list is supposed to clearly win ?
+Let see what happens if we try to insert in the middle of the data structure.

 We can measure using the following code: